home - website - blog - tutorials - bio - books - shop - contact me

 4. Linen Clothing

-Tacuinum Santiaits MSs has an illumination of colored clothing in a shop for "linen clothing".
+Tacuinum Santiaits MS has an illumination of colored clothing in a shop for "linen clothing".
 If we assume "color" = "outer", that is another fortifying piece of the puzzle .
 This is from Nouvelle acquisition latine 1673.
 I think that's the "Paris" TS, but I could be misremembering.
 Contributed by Tasha Dandelion Kelly from La Cotte Simple.

 (Rosalie's notes: Athough the manuscript text does not have the addendums which the TS Vienna has, the illustrations are updated to show people in current fashions, using modern household items and cooking equipment which are generally accepted to be usable sources in re-enactment.
 The Linen Clothes image shows not only white clothing, but a shop with coloured clothes hanging from the poles.
 In this instance, I feel that the choice to paint the clothes coloured was deliberate as in other pictures, colours seem to be deliberate choices for specific items.)